ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 14 idle_men : The number of workers who were idle due to production interruption <br>
 15 actual_productivity : The actual % of productivity that was delivered by the workers.
 It ranges from 0-1. <br>

+## 4. IDE and Framework
+[Google Colab](https://colab.research.google.com/) is used as the integrated development environment for this project.
+The main frameworks utilised were TensorFlow Keras, Pandas, Numpy, Scikit-Learn, and Numpy.

-## Model Summary
+## 5. Methodology
+### 5.1.
+Data Pipeline
 Two models, namely the "Sewing Department Productivity Model" (a.k.a.
 Sewing Model) and the "Finishing Department Productivity Model" (a.k.a.
-Finishing Model), were constructed using the same model pipeline. <br>
+Finishing Model), were constructed separately by using the same model pipeline. <br>
-The differences between the models all stem from their input data.<br>
+The differences between the models all stem from their data pipeline, as summarized as follows:<br>
-The two models' input data were preprocessed differently, and their preprocessing procedures can be summarised as follows:<br>

 <table class="center" div align="center">
   <tr>
-    <th colspan="3">Data Preprocessing Procedures</th>
+    <th colspan="3">Data Pipeline</th>
   </tr>
   <tr>
     <th>Data\Model</th><th>Sewing Model</th><th>Finishing Model</th>